 - Wissahickon Creek.

 Watershed-based regulations are evolving to address stormwater challenges within Philadelphia.
-While the Stormwater Regulations apply to all projects that result in earth disturbance totals of 15,000 square feet or more (Section 1.1.3), watershed-specific regulations trigger the Stormwater Regulations at a lower disturbance threshold.
+While the Stormwater Regulations apply to all Redevelopment projects that result in earth disturbance totals of 15,000 square feet or more (Section 1.1.3), watershed-specific regulations trigger the Stormwater Regulations at a lower disturbance threshold.
 Project sites located in the Darby and Cobbs Creeks Watershed and in the Wissahickon Creek Watershed are subject to additional watershed-specific stormwater management requirements.
-The latest information about watershed-specific regulations can be found on the PWD Stormwater Plan Review website.
+The latest information about watershed-specific regulations can be found on the PWD Private Development Services website.

 Darby and Cobbs Creeks Watershed

 Projects located in the Darby and Cobbs Creeks Watershed are subject to the provisions of the Darby and Cobbs Creeks Watershed Act 167 Stormwater Management Plan.
 Because the Stormwater Regulations were developed to comply with the plan for the Darby and Cobbs Creeks Watershed, all projects that propose 5,000 square feet or more of earth disturbance in the Darby and Cobbs Creeks Watershed are subject to the Stormwater Regulations and their associated PCSM Requirements (Section 1.2.1).

 Wissahickon Watershed Overlay